Vilassar de Mar: A Perfect Day Trip from Barcelona!

 Beach in Vilassar de Mar

-My favorite thing to do in Vilassar de Mar is go to the beach named Platja de Ponent.
+My favorite thing to do in Vilassar de Mar is go to the beach Platja de Ponent.
 The beach is easily accessible via multiple pedestrian underpasses that will take you under the railroad tracks and safely to the beach.

 The beach is sandy with deep blue water with turquoise undertones.
 Every time I’ve been, I’ve found lots of beautiful sea glass.
 We like to swim here and relax.
 There’s a bit of a sharp drop once you enter the water, so be cautious with young swimmers.